NELSON TRAILS

 15 min from central Nelson

 All Marsden Valley and Barnicoat Range tracks can be accessed from the end of Marsden Valley Rd, which is a 5 minute drive from Stoke.
-At the end of Marsden Valley Rd there is a small car park on the right, just before the quarry.
+At the end of Marsden Valley Rd there is a car park on the right, just before the quarry.
 Here you will find an information panel with a map and details on trail times and distances.
-There is also plenty of room to park alongside the road.

 Logging and high fire risk will close access.